-An agonizingly long wait for parents after school shooting
+‘Worst nightmare’: Parents wait in agony after shooting

 “They can’t just tell us your kids are fine,” she said.
 “Obviously my kid is not fine.
 She witnessed what happened to her teacher and the other students, and all they said is your kids are safe, your kids are fine.”

-Associated Press Writer Amanda Lee Myers contributed to this story.
+Associated Press Writer Christopher Weber contributed to this story from San Bernardino.
 Rogers reported from Los Angeles.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.